Get a Head Start on College Savings

 Every state except Wyoming has one or more 529 plans.
 You can invest in any state’s plan, but many states offer a tax deduction or credit on contributions for residents who invest in their state’s plan.

 If your state has no tax break—or if it’s one of a handful that offer a break no matter which state’s plan you choose—shop for a plan with low fees and strong investment options.
 You can often choose among age-based portfolios that dedicate a higher portion of the savings to riskier (but higher-reward) stock investments in your child’s early years and shift to a more conservative allocation as college nears.
 Go with a direct-sold plan, which comes with lower fees than a broker-sold one.
-Compare plans at Savingforcollege.com (opens in new tab).
+Compare plans at Savingforcollege.com.

 Tom and I went with Ohio’s CollegeAdvantage Direct 529 Savings Plan (opens in new tab) (Ohio is where we grew up, and Tom has maintained residency there as a military officer).
 In addition to an initial chunk of cash, we are having $250 transferred into it monthly.
 If we keep up the contributions and earn a 7% annual return, we’ll have about $119,000 in 18 years.
 Even if we have to dial back our savings later, we hope that getting off to a strong start will put a sizable dent in our son’s college bill.

-Lisa has spent more than15 years with Kiplinger’s Personal Finance and heads up the magazine’s annual rankings of the best banks, best rewards credit cards, and financial-services firms with the best customer service.
-She reports on a variety of other topics, too, from retirement to health care to money concerns for millennials.
+Lisa has been the editor of Kiplinger Personal Finance since June 2023.
+Previously, she spent more than a decade reporting and writing for the magazine on a variety of topics, including credit, banking and retirement.
 She has shared her expertise as a guest on the Today Show, CNN, Fox, NPR, Cheddar and many other media outlets around the nation.
 Lisa graduated from Ball State University and received the school’s “Graduate of the Last Decade” award in 2014.
 A military spouse, she has moved around the U.S. and currently lives in the Philadelphia area with her husband and two sons.

 -